SynapseSL/MoreWeapons/README.md

 * Original [ShotGun](https://dev.azure.com/Killers0992/_git/ItemManager?path=%2FShotGun%2FShotgun.cs) plugin by Killer0992

 ## CustomItems
-You can get the CustomItems with the command `giveitem playerid itemid` or with other Plugins like [CustomLoadout](https://github.com/AlmightyLks/CustomLoadout)
+You can get the CustomItems with the command `giveitem playerid itemid` or with other Plugins like [CustomLoadout](https://github.com/AlmightyLks/CustomLoadout) or [ItemSpawner](https://github.com/GrafDimenzio/ItemSpawner)

 **Tranquilizer**
 ```